CodingClubGIMT/CSE-LAB-PROGRAMS/Micro Processor/README.md

 #### 4. Block transfer of data in memory segments far apart
 `6 bytes of data are stored in memory starting from 8000H.
 Write a program to Move the block of data to memory address starting from 9001H`
 #### 5. Block transfer of data in memory segments overlapping each other
+`6 bytes of data are stored in memory starting from 6000H to 6005H.
+Write a program to Move the block of data to memory address starting from 6003H to 6008H`
 #### 6. Addition of an array of bytes stored in consecutive memory
 #### 7. Addition of unknown number of bytes stored in consecutive memory
 #### 8. Addition of two 16 bit numbers stored in memory